dereneaton/ipyrad/docs/pedicularis_.rst

 Here we demonstrate a *denovo* assembly for an empirical RAD data set to give a general idea of the results you might expect to recover.
-This example was run on a 4-core laptop with 8GB RAM, and takes about 2.25 hours to run completely, showing that you do not need a super computer to assemble many data sets.
-However, using more cores will improve the speed of ipyrad approximately linearly, so if you have access to a large cluster go ahead and use it.
+This example was run on a 20-core workstation with 64GB RAM, and takes about 20 minutes to run completely.

 We will use the 13 taxa *Pedicularis* data set from Eaton and Ree (2013) (`open access link <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3739883/pdf/syt032.pdf>`__).